nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-PROperty is a **desktop app for property agents managing contacts and their property listings, optimized for use via a Command Line Interface** [(CLI)](#technical-terms) while still having the benefits of a Graphical User Interface [(GUI)](#technical-terms).
+PROperty is a **desktop app for property agents managing clients' contact details and their property listings, optimized for use via a Command Line Interface** [(CLI)](#technical-terms) while still having the benefits of a Graphical User Interface [(GUI)](#technical-terms).
-If you can type fast, PROperty can get your contact and property management tasks done faster than traditional GUI apps.
+If you can type fast, PROperty can get your client and property management tasks done faster than traditional GUI apps.

 PROperty is useful for property agents because it saves their time by allowing easy tracking of contacts, and easily filtering them according to tailor-made categories relevant to property agents in Singapore.
 It is much